vincentvbh/neon_assignment/src/ref/dilithium3/README.md

 polyvecl_pointwise_acc_montgomery: 8631
 ```

+You have to outperform the state of the art.

 # State of the art
 Paper **Neon NTT: Faster Dilithium, Kyber, and Saber on Cortex-A72 and Apple M1** at
 https://tches.iacr.org/index.php/TCHES/article/view/9295.